free-ghz/static-image-gallery/readme.md

 True as of 2025-06-07.

 First step is clone this with git to your computer.
-This looks like `$ git clone https://git.awblawdl bla bla`.
+This looks like `$ git clone https://github.com/free-ghz/static-image-gallery.git`.

 Github gives you the right command from the clone button up there ↖️⬆️↗️ idk where it is